-C. Density and Floor Area Ratio (FAR) calculation is determined by dividing the total

-- number of units/square footage by the net developable land area.
+- C. Density and Floor Area Ratio (FAR) calculation is determined by dividing the total number of units/square footage by the net developable land area.
+Accessory Dwelling Units (ADUs) shall not be included in density calculations.
 The net developable land area for density and FAR calculation (intensity) is defined as the gross land area, excluding surface waters and certain conservation areas from the land area calculations.
 In order to include new Class I, II and III conservation areas in the density and FAR calculations, the parcels shall have an approved Conservation Area Determination (CAD) and an approved Conservation Area Impact permit from the Orange County Environmental Protection Division.
 (Added 8/92, Ord.
 92-24; Amended 8/93, Ord.
 93-19, Policy 1.1.11; Amended 6/10, Ord.
-10-07) - D. Orange County may, in its Land Development Code, identify standards and criteria for alternative density compliance consistent with intent of this policy and CP update.
+10-07; Amended 11/19 2019-18) - D. Orange County may, in its Land Development Code, identify standards and criteria for alternative density compliance consistent with intent of this policy and CP update.
 Specifically, minimum density standards may be reduced by the Planning Manager on parcels limited to less than one developable acre if conditions and constraints prohibit development in accordance with FLU1.1.2 and if the project otherwise promotes infill and redevelopment consistent with this update.
 Alternative compliance should further the aims of 2007 Workforce Housing Task Force recommendations or transit ready locations consistent with the intent of the Transportation Element.
 There may be different standards for designated types of Transportation Planning Areas. - E. By 2010, Orange County shall update the Residential Capacity Analysis to revise the estimate of residential build-out in the Urban Service Area.
 This evaluation shall be based on the most recent population and economic data.
 Based on the results of this analysis, the County shall re-evaluate its strategies related to residential densities. - F. Student housing may be permitted only on property with a future land use designation of Medium Density Residential, Medium-High Density Residential, High Density Residential, or Planned Development (in which medium or high density student housing is included as a single use or part of a mix of uses).
-A Planned Development zoning classification shall be required for all student housing projects.
-(Amended 11/17, Ord.
-2017-19) - (1) Student housing density shall be calculated based on the number of bedrooms, with four (4) bedrooms equal to one (1) multi-family unit.
+A Planned Development zoning classification shall be required for all student housing projects. - (1) Student housing density shall be calculated based on the number of bedrooms, with four (4) bedrooms equal to one (1) multi-family unit.
 An alternative density calculation may be permitted upon the approval of the Board of County Commissioners, provided the developer has committed to a mobility plan to be implemented with the development of the student housing project, has demonstrated a need for the additional units, and/or has proposed a redevelopment project located within the area extending one (1) mile east and one (1) mile west of the Alafaya Trail corridor, between McCulloch Road and State Road 408. - (2) Any conversion of student housing to unrestricted housing shall require a Comprehensive Plan amendment and/or the approval of a substantial change to the Planned Development-Land Use Plan (PD-LUP) by the Board of County Commissioners at a public hearing.
 If the Comprehensive Plan amendment and/or substantial change is approved, school impact fees in effect at the time shall be paid, and the project shall comply with any school capacity regulations in effect at that time.
 (Added 5/13, Ord.
-2013-11) - FLU1.1.3 The interpretation of FLU1.1.2 shall not preclude construction of a residential unit (including ancillary buildings or improvements to include tennis courts and pools), modification or expansion on an existing lot or tax parcel of more than one acre that is legally subdivided according to the Zoning Division records.
-This policy shall not preclude the construction of one (1) residential unit (including ancillary buildings or improvements) on an existing lot of record (according to Zoning Division records) as of July 1, 1991.
-Pursuant to this policy, development on an existing lot of record shall continue to be subject to all applicable County development regulations.
-This policy is not intended to be the sole impetus for altering the type, density, intensity or character of an existing residential area, nor shall this policy preclude compliance with all development regulations.
-(Added 8/92, Ord.
-92-24, Policy 1.1.11-r)
+2013-11) - G. A Community Residential Home (CRH) is defined in §419.001(1)(a), Florida Statutes as "a dwelling unit licensed to serve residents who are clients of the Department of Elderly Affairs, the Agency for Persons with Disabilities, the Department of Juvenile